 Getting sewage pollution in our waterways under control is a complicated challenge.
 To address the issue we work with volunteers, legislators, enforcement agencies, and residents in seeking effective solutions.

-- Visit our Baltimore Harbor Water Alert, to view local water quality conditions.
+- Visit our Baltimore Water Watch website to view local water quality conditions

 - Be an advocate and speak out on clean water issues